 - Students must be admitted to the School of Continuing Studies, have completed 12 credit hours at Indiana University subsequent to admission, and be in good academic standing before credit for self-acquired competency may be evaluated. - 2.
 A maximum of 15 hours of SAC credit may be applied toward the A.A.G.S.
 A maximum of 30 hours of SAC credit may be applied toward the B.G.S. - 3.
-Students seeking either general-elective or specific-course credit for self-acquired competency must always do so in consultation with their General Studies Degree Program counselor.
+Students seeking either general-elective or specificcourse credit for self-acquired competency must always do so in consultation with their General Studies Degree Program counselor.
 SAC credit must be carefully integrated with the total degree plan. - 4.
 Learning must parallel courses in the Indiana University curriculum in order to be recognized as specific-course credit.
-Learning of college-level caliber that cannot be equated to a specific course is awarded as general-elective credit. - The General Studies Degree Program offices arrange for assessment of the SAC portfolio by faculty of the appropriate school or department. - The fee per credit hour recorded for self-acquired competency is the per-credit-hour fee charged for independent study university courses at the time the SAC credit is recorded on the official student record.
+Learning of college-level caliber that cannot be equated to a specific course is awarded as general-elective credit. - 5.
+The fee per credit hour recorded for selfacquired competency credit is the per-credit-hour fee charged for independent study university courses at the time the SAC credit is recorded on the official student record.

 The SAC Portfolio The careful development of a SAC portfolio can be a rewarding learning experience.
-The General Studies Degree Program offices conduct self-acquired competency classes for students who want to complete a SAC portfolio.
-An independent study course, Education F400 Development of the Self-Acquired Competency Portfolio, is also available for this purpose.
+An independent study course, Education F400 Development of the Self-Acquired Competency Portfolio, was developed for this purpose.
+The course Web site is: scs.indiana.edu/univ/courseList_univ.php? deptCode=EDUA&.